Oitomi teapots and kettles (history, manufacture, use and care).

 Your cast iron teapot or kettle is made on-sight using sand molds.
 This is an interior mold called a Nakago.

 A lot of people use the terms tea kettle and teapot interchangeably.
-But, when it comes to Japanese cast iron, these two are not the same thing.
+But, when it comes to Japanese cast iron, these two are different.

 • A Japanese cast iron tea kettle is also called a tetsubin.
 You use a kettle to boil water for tea.

-• A cast iron teapot, on the other hand, is strictly used for steeping tea.
-That is because cast iron teapots have an enamel lining on the inside that makes them unsuitable for stovetop use.
+• On the other hand, use a cast iron teapot for steeping tea.
+That is because cast iron teapots have an enamel lining on the inside, making them unsuitable for stovetop use.
 Extreme heat will crack the enamel.
 It is necessary to know the differences between these two when choosing a cast iron teapot or kettle.

 Side-by-side example of a Tetsubin and teapot